Asbury University Cares for Military Students/Veterans

 If the program in which the student was previously enrolled is no longer offered, he or she must be admitted to the program that is most similar, unless the student requests or agrees to admission to a different program.

 If the student is readmitted to the same program, for the first academic year in which the student returns, unless there are sufficient veterans or other service member education benefits to pay the increased amount of tuition and fees, the student will be charged the same tuition and fees the student was or would have been assessed for the academic year the student left on a military leave of absence.
 For subsequent academic years, veterans admitted to the same or a different program may be charged the same tuition and fees as are other students in the program.

 Military students will be granted an extension to complete coursework due to a military obligation, such as military training and/or monthly drills.
 The student is responsible for providing the Registrar Office with immediate notice of all foreseeable military absences.
 If, at the end of the semester, military absences have resulted in incomplete coursework, the student may request a course extension.
 For course extension approval, the student must provide the Registrar’s Office with formal training orders and/or a formal drill schedule validating the military absences.
-The student’s course extension request must be approved by the Registrar’s Office; this request is subject to the approval of the Academic Dean.
+The student’s course extension request must be approved by the Registrar’s Office; this request is subject to the approval of the Vice Provost for Academic Affairs.
 If approved, the course extension will be deemed an incomplete and treated accordingly.
 The student must follow the Universities’ academic Incomplete Course Policy outlined in the Course Catalog.